Know the symptoms of RSV

 This respiratory infection has symptoms much like those of the common cold.
 It’s often diagnosed in children, but it can affect adults, too.

-When a kid’s sneezing, coughing and blowing their nose, it’s normal to think they have a cold — especially in the fall or winter.
+When you or a loved one are sneezing, coughing and blowing your nose, it’s normal to think you have a cold — especially in the fall or winter.
 However, respiratory syncytial virus (RSV) is another possibility.
 This highly contagious lung infection can lead to serious complications, especially in young children and adults with weakened immunity.

 Those most at risk for contracting RSV include: